swcarpentry/shell-novice/_episodes/03-create.md

 ~~~
 {: .output}

-One has to be careful when specifying the target file name, since `mv` will
+One must be careful when specifying the target file name, since `mv` will
 silently overwrite any existing file with the same name, which could
 lead to data loss.
 An additional option, `mv -i` (or `mv --interactive`),
 can be used to make `mv` ask you for confirmation before overwriting.